 In 2020, Statista found that 420 billion people actively use their social media accounts.
-For many businesses, social media offers a way to get free exposure and gain followers even as a startup, but it’s hard to know how to choose a social media platform for your business.
+For many businesses, social media offers a way to get free exposure and gain followers, even as a startup.
+Still, it’s hard to know how to choose a social media platform for your business.

 What Social Platform is Best for Your Biz?

 First, all social media platforms can support your business.
 We simply want to select the best platform that you should pay attention to the most.
 This is especially true if it’s just you running your business and marketing operations.